marcospgp/buildtogether-site/index.md

 > Who is behind this community?

 Me, [Marcos](https://twitter.com/voxelbased).
 I do freelance programming for a living and also build my own projects.
+I've worked with AI, web, games with Unity, and more.

 > Where can I see which custom commands are available in the server?